aaronbloomfield/ccc/hws/btcparser/index.md

 If there are multiple errors, you should report the one found in the earlier block and then exit.
 For example, if there is a modification to the Merkle hash in block 10, then both block 10 will have an error (#6 -- bad Merkle hash) as well as block 11 (#3 -- bad previous header hash).
 In this case, the error in block 10 should be reported, and the program should then exit.

-If there are multiple errors in a single block, you can report any of them.
+If there are multiple errors in a single block, you can report any one of them and then exit.
 Because this makes it very difficult to grade, we are going to avoid testing this possibility when grading your assignment.

 Test this well!
 We are going to provide all sorts of messed-up files to your program as input.
 The file provided to your program may not even be a valid blockchain file!
 You are guaranteed that the following will be true: